FasterXML/jackson-annotations/README.md

 These cases can be handled by following annotations:

     public class ValueContainer {
       // although nominal type is 'Value', we want to read JSON as 'ValueImpl'
       @JsonDeserialize(as=ValueImpl.class)
       public Value value;

       // although runtime type may be 'AdvancedType', we really want to serialize
       // as 'BasicType'; two ways to do this:
       @JsonSerialize(as=BasicType.class)
       // or could also use: @JsonSerialize(typing=Typing.STATIC)
       public BasicType another;
+    }

 -----

 ## Usage, intermediate

-### Changing property auto-detection

-The default Jackson property detection rules will find:

-* All ''public'' fields
-* All ''public'' getters ('getXxx()' methods)
-* All setters ('setXxx(value)' methods), ''regardless of visibility'')

-But if this does not work, you can change visibility levels by using annotation `@JsonAutoDetect`.
-If you wanted, for example, to auto-detect ALL fields (similar to how packages like GSON work), you could do:

-    @JsonAutoDetect(fieldVisiblity=JsonAutoDetect.Visibility.ANY)
-    public class POJOWithFields {
-      private int value;
-    }

-or, to disable auto-detection of fields altogether:

-    @JsonAutoDetect(fieldVisiblity=JsonAutoDetect.Visibility.NONE)
-    public class POJOWithNoFields {
-      // will NOT be included, unless there is access 'getValue()' public int value;
-    }

 ### Using constructors or factory methods